 From April 1st this year the updated ‘welfare’ criteria that is seeing an upturn in the use of ‘improved’ Tully traps comes into force.
 It outlaws – for the trapping of Stoats anyway – the Fenn Mk 4 and Mk 6 traps (and copycat designs) and all BMI Magnum traps.
 Which, take note, essentially means that – according to a website maintained by industry lobbyists themselves – around 90% or more of all traps currently used as tunnel traps in the UK are recognised as being inhumane.

-It’s tempting to say that perhaps we should recognise that the government is responding to its own welfare concerns by adopting these new standards, but the likelihood is that they’re really responding to a huge amount of public pressure and finally being forced into recognising how bloody cruel the existing spring and tunnel traps really are – traps that have been routinely praised by gamekeepers and the shooting industry and which were ‘legal’ for decade after decade after decade.
+It’s tempting to say that perhaps we should recognise that the government is responding to its in-house welfare concerns by adopting these new standards, but the likelihood is that they’re really responding to a huge amount of public pressure and finally being forced into recognising how bloody cruel the existing spring and tunnel traps really are – traps that have been routinely praised by gamekeepers and the shooting industry and which were ‘legal’ for decade after decade after decade.

 And note that Fenn traps themselves – which have now been recognised as being inhumane – aren’t actually being banned entirely.
 It will remain legal to use them to catch other target species for which they are currently approved (e.g. weasels, rats, grey squirrels), “even though they have not undergone humaneness testing for those species (because of cost constraints”).
-Which perhaps shows more about the government’s claim to share “the British public’s high regard for animal welfare” than anything else.
+Humane testing losing out to cost constraints perhaps shows more about the government’s claim to share “the British public’s high regard for animal welfare” than anything else.
 And how anyone is supposed to know whether the old inhumane traps are still being used to trap stoats illegally isn’t detailed, but as gamekeepers don’t typically like the public to know where these traps are – or question how they use them – they presumably won’t be providing information signs…